James-HoneyBadger/SagaCraft/docs/project-management/FILE_ORGANIZATION.md

 ## Migration Notes

 - Legacy scripts, examples, and multiple bundled adventures were retired in favor of the comprehensive `colossal_storyworks_showcase.json`.
-- All legacy branding references have been updated to Colossal StoryWorks across documentation and code comments.
+- All legacy branding references have been updated to SagaCraft across documentation and code comments.
 - Module paths continue to use `src.acs` until a future namespace migration is scheduled.

 ## Next Steps